Totoual/oef-sdk-python/docs/source/user/quickstart.rst

   python setup.py install

-* For other platforms and other details, please follow the installation guide: :ref:`install`.
+* For other platforms and additional details, please follow the installation guide: :ref:`install`.

 Run a OEF Node